Medically reviewed by Drugs.com. Last updated on Apr 9, 2022.

 - Dark specks.
 Typically found along mattress seams, these specks are bedbug excrement.

-- Empty exoskeletons.
+- Skin castings.
 Bedbugs molt five times before becoming adults.
 These empty skins are pale yellow.

 - Rusty or reddish stains.
-You may find small smears of blood on your bed sheets where you accidentally crushed a bedbug.
+You may find small smears of blood on your bed sheets where bedbugs were crushed.

-The itchy red spots associated with bedbug bites usually disappear on their own within a week or two.
-You might speed your recovery by using:
+Bedbug bites don't usually need treatment, as they usually disappear on their own within a week or two.
+You might ease symptoms by using:

 - A skin cream containing hydrocortisone (Cortaid)